sjvyas/csce645/index.md

 ### Simplification of Semantically Segmented Images for Multi-level of Detail Representation

-Need to add a new pages.
+Need to add a new pages
 You can use the [editor on GitHub](https://github.com/sjvyas/csce645/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.